 on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Pounds are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Pounds include Pownd, Pownde, Pound, Pounds, Pounde, de la Pound and others.

 This web page shows only a small excerpt of our Pounds research.
 Another 109 words (8 lines of text) covering the years 1550, 1573, 1703, 1689 and 1690 are included under the topic Early Pounds History in all our PDF Extended History products

 Another 46 words (3 lines of text) are included under the topic Early Pounds Notables in all our PDF Extended History products

 in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England

 Pounds Settlers in United States in the 19th Century